-Ruby's are popular stones in rings because they are tough.
+Their very obvious beauty aside, rubies are popular stones in rings because they are tough.
 Diamond has a hardness of 10 on the MOHs scale, and ruby has a hardness of 9.
-So when it comes to everyday wear, they are the next best thing.
+This is not a linear scale and in fact diamond is significantly harder than ruby, but none the less when it comes to hardness, rubies or sapphires are the next best thing after diamond.
+This makes ruby rings great for every day wear, and though you should always be careful to remove your antique ruby ring during any activity where it may get bashed, it will handle day to day life just fine.
 Fine rubies, of course, can be just as expensive as diamonds.
-For example, the 23.10 carat Carmen Lúcia Ruby, mined in Burma in the 1930s - and now in the Smithsonian Museum in Washington DC - was likely (we say likely the price as never formally disclosed), purchased for upwards of $20 million in 2004.
+For example, the 23.10 carat Carmen Lúcia Ruby, mined in Burma in the 1930s and now in the Smithsonian Museum in Washington DC, was likely (we say likely the price as never formally disclosed), purchased for upwards of $20 million in 2004.

 Antique Ruby Bangles

-Rubies look particularly pleasing set in gold wristwear, whether that's in geometric Art Deco bracelets or a colourful Edwardian bangle.
-Snake jewellery was popular during the Victorian era, and there was definite trend for using rubies as the snake's eyes.
-The example below was sold by Christie's in 2003 for $6500.
-Gold, blue enamel, white diamonds and red rubies - the perfect piece!
+It is a fact appreciated the world over that rubies look particularly pleasing set in gold wrist wear, whether that's in geometric Art Deco bracelets or a colourful Edwardian bangle.
+Snake jewellery was popular during the Victorian era, and there was definite trend for using rubies as the snake's eyes, and the red stones look particularly striking against the trademark blue enamel that so often decorates these pieces.